 So breakfast is important?

-Absolutely, for those reasons I've already mentioned but also for metabolism.
-With the Mountain Trek Way program we encourage people to balance their hormones to support their metabolism and by eating breakfast they can boost their anabolic (their good, calorie-burning) metabolism by 15% because it helps keep cortisol levels down which is that stress hormone that leads to catabolic hormonal responses.
-By keeping that cortisol hormone down it's a way of communicating to the body that, "I'm going to feed you and look after you and you don't have to go into that famine response when you store and hold calories and you'll have sustained energy throughout the day."
+Absolutely, for those reasons I’ve already mentioned but also for metabolism.
+At Mountain Trek, we encourage people to balance their hormones to support their metabolism and by eating breakfast they can boost their anabolic (their good, calorie-burning) metabolism by 15% because it helps keep cortisol levels down which is that stress hormone that leads to catabolic hormonal responses.
+By keeping that cortisol hormone down it’s a way of communicating to the body that, “I’m going to feed you and look after you and you don’t have to go into that famine response when you store and hold calories and you’ll have sustained energy throughout the day.”

 It sounds like the study cited by the Times needs to be put into better context?